After a storm, your roof might appear fine, but hidden damage can lead to serious problems if ignored.

 How to Spot Storm Damage

-When a storm passes, acting quickly is crucial to prevent further issues.
-Here’s how to identify signs of damage to your roof, both outside and inside your home.
+Here is how we recommend identifying signs of damage to your roof, both outside and inside your home.

 Outside Signs of Roof Damage

 Check your gutters for granules.
 Hail can strip granules from shingles, which not only reduces their lifespan but also compromises their ability to protect your roof.
-Excess granules in the gutters are a clear indicator.

 Pay close attention to flashing around chimneys, vents, and skylights.
 If the flashing is dented, cracked, or loose, it could allow water to seep into your home.
-Also, inspect gutters for damage such as dents, cracks, or sections that have pulled away from the house.

 Debris can also cause significant harm.
 Even small branches can puncture shingles or damage flashing.
-Look for scratches, gouges, or areas where protective materials have been worn away.

 Inside Signs of Roof Damage